 Louis Brucker Bromfield – birth name Lewis Brucker Brumfield

 May 27, 1892- Sep 14, 1952

 Mary was a child of the affluent Appleton family of Ipswich, Massachusetts.
 Mary was a great-granddaughter of General James Appleton.
-MARRIED Louis Bromfield on October 12, 1921 in Columbus, OH.
+MARRIED Louis Bromfield on October 12,1921 in Ipswich, Massachusetts.